nandangitdesk/Crypto-Rail/README.md

-# 🚀 Crypto Tracker App 📈
+# 🚀 Crypto Rail - crypto tracker app 📈

 Welcome to the **Crypto Tracker App**!
 This is a React-based frontend application that allows users to track cryptocurrency prices, monitor their watchlist, and view historical data for their favorite coins.
 Deployed on Netlify, the app fetches real-time crypto data using the [CoinGecko API](https://www.coingecko.com/en/api) and is styled with Tailwind CSS.